-Ben Snyder, Cape Eleuthera Foundation Board Member states:
+Ben Snyder, Former Cape Eleuthera Foundation Board Member states:

 “CEF is an organization that supports such important needs for our future – education, research, and sustainability.
 Few foundations are able to have such a broad and meaningful impact on our world.
 Those who are involved in CEF programs positively impact the world they inhabit in a multitude of ways – as leaders, as visionaries, of people committed to making the world a better place no matter what path they choose in life.”